 I fall into a category of fliers that borders on extreme.
 Not “shoot-the-canyon wing-suit extreme” – but I’ve traveled for business for over 20 years and I average around 75 round trip flights a year.
+I’ve seen how it’s gotten easier and cheaper for frequent flyers thanks to things like more efficient planes and the Platinum Card American Express card but this doesn’t mean that everyone knows how to save money on traveling.
+I believe I do.
 On many trips, I take a travel SUP for mixing in morning or evening stand up paddle sessions where I can.
 I’m not bragging, I’m qualifying.
 What I’m about to tell you about carrying gear on a plane, I say with experience.

 Testing My SUP Travel Theories